 But even if you find an answer for that one given situation, it’s critical to realize that it still isn’t the best answer in absolute terms.

 So if there’s a point to this article, it’s this: when you see someone proclaiming that something is best, or worst or ideal or not, it’s important to consider the context of the situation.
 Both theirs and yours.
 Because it’s entirely possible that they’ve found the right solution for their context.
 But that doesn’t mean it’s the best solution for yours.

 I’d finish by saying that trying to force-fit a solution that is perfectly appropriate for one context into a context where it doesn’t fit is usually a recipe for disaster.
-It becomes what I call a round-peg, square-hole problem; you’re trying to make something fit that simply doesn’t fit that context (it would be like the soccer mom trying to make the sports car work for her situation, I guess the kids go in the trunk).
+It becomes a round-peg, square-hole problem; you’re trying to make something fit that simply doesn’t fit that context.
+It would be like the soccer mom trying to make the sports car work for her situation, I guess the kids go in the trunk)

 - Dieting and Surgery – Q&A

 - How We Get Fat

 - What is The Best Diet?